 GEM Global and GEM USA

 Marcia Cole works closely with the leaders and the members of the Global Entrepreneurship Monitor (GEM) Consortium in the US and overseas.
 Marcia manages the GEM website (www.gemconsortium.org), the GEM publications, the GEM Organizational Meetings along with routine daily operations.
 She has been employed at Babson College since 1995.
 Marcia has Bachelor’s in Literature from Michigan State University and a Master’s of Fine Arts in Writing from Vermont College.

-Valerie Duffy, Manager of the STEP Project has been at the Arthur M. Blank Center for Entrepreneurship at Babson College since September 2004.
+Valerie Duffy, Assistant Director of the STEP Project has been at the Arthur M. Blank Center for Entrepreneurship at Babson College since September 2004.
 She was engaged in several different responsibilities for the Entrepreneurship Division team including administrative assistant, teaching case coordinator, and budget coordinator.
 In January 2010, she assumed responsibility for the college-wide case-writing/production initiative.
 As Manager of the Babson Faculty Pedagogical Fund (BFPF) and Babson Teaching Center, she created, developed, implemented, and oversaw all of the operational activities of new initiatives at Babson to encourage and facilitate the development of new pedagogical materials.
 Val has her undergraduate degree from University of Massachusetts.